secundant/neodx/libs/log/README.md

 So, what's the problem?
 Why do we avoid logging?

 During software development, developers frequently face the same issue: "How can I turn off, replace, or modify my logs?"
-The inability to easily control logging behavior often leads us to one of two choices - either drop the logs (we even have ESLint rules for this purpose) altogether or introduce an abstraction layer.
+The inability to easily control logging behavior often leads us to one of two choices—either drop the logs (we even have ESLint rules for this purpose) altogether or introduce an abstraction layer.

 Dropping logs means avoiding any use of `console.log` and similar APIs, simply because we **cannot control them**.